University of Illinois Chicago: Navy Pier campus

 As World War II was drawing to a close, Congress passed the G.I.
 Bill in 1944, which sought to reward veterans for their military service.
 Among other benefits, it provided educational funding, making college degrees far more attainable to a much-wider selection of the American public.
 In 1945, Daley, who was then a state senator, introduced four bills calling for a university in Chicago.
 In 1946, realizing that they would be "besieged with applications," University of Illinois officials opened what was to be a temporary branch campus called the Chicago Undergraduate Division (CUD) on Navy Pier.
 The campus was not a junior college, but rather had a curriculum based on Urbana's courses, and students who successfully completed the first two years' requirements could go on to Urbana and finish their degree.

 Classes at the CUD campus began in October 1946, and approximately 4,000 students enrolled each semester.
 Nicknamed "Harvard on the rocks," three-quarters of its students were veterans on the G.I.
 Bill, many of whom were immigrants and most of whom worked other part-time jobs to support themselves.
 It also accommodated first-generation college students from working families who commuted from home.
-(Navy Pier makes an appearance in Robert Pirsig's Zen and the Art of Motorcycle Maintenance; its protagonist taught freshman English there.)
+(Navy Pier's Undergraduate Division makes an appearance in Robert Pirsig's Zen and the Art of Motorcycle Maintenance; its protagonist taught freshman English there.)

 Due to high demand for a public university education in Chicago, the university made plans to create a permanent degree-granting campus in Chicago.
-Students at CUD needed to transfer after two years to a more expensive private college in Chicago or go to the main campus in Champaign–Urbana, where there were fewer job opportunities.
+Students at CUD generally needed to transfer after two years to a more expensive private college in Chicago, or go to the main campus in Champaign–Urbana, where there were fewer opportunities for work, while at the same time as going to school.